dreakian/python_practice_challenges/README.md

 # python_practice_challenges
-Practice problems come from the document: "Python by Example: Learning to Program in 150" by Nichola Lacey as published by Cambridge University Press
+Practice problems come from the book: "Python by Example: Learning to Program in 150" by Nichola Lacey as published by Cambridge University Press

-This file will be updated to reflect my progress in completing the challenges from this document.
+This file will be updated to reflect my progress in completing the challenges from this book.

-As of now, I have completed Challenges 1 to 44.

 Below is the table of contents for the document.
-An ***** indicates a completed section.
+An "--- COMPLETE" indicates a completed section.

 Part 1: Learning Python